Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Numerical Results

-Fig.~\ref{fig:Lmax_Rs} illustrates the maximum blocklength threshold and network availability as a function of the refreshing rate threshold.
-The network availability represents the percentage of cases where the optimization problem is feasible, meaning that all the requirements can be satisfied \cite{behdad2023URLLC}.
-As the required refreshing rate exceeds 1000 updates/s, the system becomes increasingly constrained, resulting in a notable reduction in allowable blocklength.
-Specifically, the maximum blocklength is nearly halved when $R_{\rm s}^{\rm th} = 2000$.
-However, such reduced blocklengths may not satisfy reliability requirements, leading to infeasibility.
-Accordingly, the network availability drops to 80\% at 1800 updates/s and further declines to 60\% at 2000 updates/s.

 Figs.~\ref{fig:DEP}a–c illustrate the impact of the DEP threshold on sensing performance, transmission energy, and total energy consumption, respectively.
 As shown in Fig.~\ref{fig:Pd_DEP}, stricter reliability requirements slightly enhance detection probability, since the communication task requires higher power and/or longer blocklengths to meet lower DEP thresholds, which in turn enhances the sensing performance.
 However, this improvement comes at the cost of increased energy consumption, as evident in Fig.~\ref{fig:trE_DEP} and Fig.~\ref{fig:E_DEP}.
-Notably, the \textit{E2E JPB-SeURLLC+} algorithm consistently outperforms the \textit{JPB-SeURLLC+} algorithm in terms of both sensing performance and energy consumption.
+Notably, the \textit{JRP-SeURLLC} algorithm consistently outperforms the \textit{Tx-SeURLLC} algorithm in terms of both sensing performance and energy consumption.

-It is worth mentioning that higher delay threshold allows the system to operate with higher blocklength.
-However, it does not effect the results since the algorithm still chooses a smaller blocklength to minimize the energy consumption.
+It is worth mentioning that a higher delay threshold allows the system to operate with a higher blocklength.
+However, it does not affect the results since the algorithm still chooses a smaller blocklength to minimize the energy consumption.